5 SERVICES PRIVATE INVESTIGATORS PROVIDE TO LAWYERS

 SURVEILLANCE IS AN INVESTIGATIVE TECHNIQUE KNOWN TO ALL

 Despite the fact that surveillance is a well-known investigative technique, the circumstances in which it can be useful are not instantly recognizable.
-Beyond personal injury and infidelity investigations there are a multitude of situation in which surveillance evidence can assist in achieving the client’s objectives.
+Beyond personal injury and infidelity investigations there are a multitude of situations in which surveillance evidence can assist in achieving the client’s objectives.
 They include:

 BREACH OF CONTRACT